eintracht-stats/eintracht-stats.github.io/_posts/2018-01-01-trainingslager-in-spanien-steht-an.md

 ---
 layout: post
-title: Trainingslager in Spanien steht an
+title: "Trainingslager in Spanien steht an"

 ---